JSabadin/AGV/README.md

 ### Features
 - **Odometry**: Implements motion tracking of the AGV for accurate positioning.
 - **Kalman Filter**: Employed for enhanced localization of the vehicle, ensuring precision in navigation.
+(Image bellow is obtained by simulation in matlab)

   <img src="docs/localisation.png" alt="Localization Simulation" width="400"/>

 - **Control to Reference Point**: Enables the AGV to navigate and align with specific reference points.
+(Images bellow are obtained by simulation in matlab)

   <p float="left">
     <img src="docs/point_odom.png" alt="Control to Reference Point" width="250"/>